Provisional IRA South Armagh Brigade: Smuggling activities

 Senior IRA figures in South Armagh, notably Thomas Murphy, are alleged to have been involved in large-scale smuggling across the Irish border and money-laundering.
 Other alleged illegal activities involve fraud through embezzlement of agricultural subsidies and false claims of property loss.
 In 2006, the British and Irish authorities mounted joint operations to clamp down on smuggling in the area and to seize Thomas Murphy's assets.
 On 22 June 1998 a deadly incident involving fuel smuggling took place near Crossmaglen, when former Thomas Murphy employee Patrick Belton ran over and killed a British soldier attempting to stop him while driving his oil tanker through a military checkpoint.
 Belton was shot and injured by other members of the patrol, but managed to flee to the Republic.
 He was later acquitted of any charges, but he eventually agreed in 2006 to pay €500,000 for cross-border smuggling.
 Some sources claim that the smuggling activities not only made the South Armagh brigade self-sustained, but also provided financial support to most of the IRA operations around Northern Ireland.
 The IRA control over the roads across the border in South Armagh enabled them to impose 'taxes' on every cross-border illegal enterprise.

 South Armagh Memorial Garden

 A memorial garden was unveiled on 3 October 2010 in the village of Mullaghbawn, near Slieve Gullion mountain, with the names of 24 members of the South Armagh Brigade who died from different causes over the years inscribed upon a marble monument, along a bronze statue of Irish mythological hero Cú Chulainn.
 Martin McGuinness, then deputy First Minister of Northern Ireland, gave the main oration, while Conor Murphy, then Minister for Regional Development, introduced the families of the dead IRA members.
 The unveiling involved a large republican parade which failed to comply with the procedures of the Parades Commission.
 A Police Service of Northern Ireland spokesman confirmed that an investigation was underway, but also stated that both Sinn Féin Ministers and everyone attending the parade were unaware that "the proper paperwork hadn't been submitted".
+The monument serves as the venue for an annual South Armagh Brigade commemoration held each year in June.